MakeSchool-Tutorials/Makestagram-Swift-V3/P26-Collection-Views/content.md

 ## Calculating Cell Size

-As we've mentioned before, `UICollectionView` give develops a lot of control over layout and how to display cells.
+As we've mentioned before, `UICollectionView` give developers a lot of control over managing layout and how cells are displayed.
 This is made possible by `UICollectionViewDelegateFlowLayout`.

 The `UICollectionViewDelegateFlowLayout` protocol conforms to the `UICollectionViewDelegate` protocol.
 You can implement the `UICollectionViewDelegateFlowLayout` by setting the delegate of the `UICollectionView`, as we did earlier.